Schiff Hardin’s summer program has two primary goals.

 - Drafting and interpreting contracts, opinion letters, and other documents, including related to a merger of two banks;

-- Assisting in the due diligence investigation of a target company and drafting merger documents; and
+- Assisting in the due diligence investigation of a target company and drafting merger documents;

 Develop Through Training

 You will learn a lot during a summer at Schiff Hardin.
 We have both formal and informal programs.
-In some, experienced Schiff Hardin attorneys teach our summer associates, give them hands-on litigation and corporate experience, and provide substantive feedback to help them develop new skills.
+In some, experienced Schiff attorneys teach our summer associates, give them hands-on litigation and corporate experience, and provide substantive feedback to help them develop new skills.
 Summer here is designed to be a transition between law school and law practice.

-Summer associate training has five components:
+Summer associate training has four components:

 Corporate Training: Summer associates learn from leading corporate attorneys about their practices, including topics like the steps in a corporate transaction, securities issues in corporate practice, and the key elements of a purchase agreement.
 They observe a negotiation of terms of a mock purchase agreement and negotiate other terms themselves.